What is Atomic Force Microscopy?

 Background

 The Armoloy Corporation had a case with a surgical device manufacturer who was applying the ME-92 biocompatible thin dense chrome coating to a series of stainless steel bone cutters.
-The coating was chosen for its ability to shield against destructive forces such as corrosion, galling, and excessive wear due to friction.
+They chose the coating for its ability to shield against destructive forces such as corrosion, galling, and excessive wear due to friction.
 However, concerns arose regarding the stress relief pattern on the surface of the coating.
 Initially perceived as “cracks,” there was concern that this appearance could negatively impact the coating’s adhesion to the bone cutters.

 A stainless steel bone cutter coated with ME-92 thin dense chrome, having a thickness of approximately 0.0003” to 0.0005” (7 to 12 microns), was subjected to an in-depth surface analysis using Atomic Force Microscopy (AFM).
 The primary objective was to ascertain the width and depth of surface signature lines characteristic of the ME-92 coating, typically visible under high-resolution microscopy.